 This series contains a variety of watches ranging from traditional styles to sportier timepieces for the ambitious, driven man on the go.

 In the sportier end, a chronograph function with a tachymeter comes handy in lap timing and distance and speed measuring.
-The protrusive pushers add volume, while colorful dial brings out the flashy nature of the watches.
+The protrusive pushers add volume, while colorful dials bring out the flashy nature of the watches.